- Mission & History

 Qualified students who possess a baccalaureate degree and who have fulfilled the prerequisite courses for the professional program may apply directly through the Physical Therapy Centralized Application Service.

-Students interested in applying to Sage Graduate Schools for a Doctorate of Physical Therapy degree should complete the following forms and include them with the admission application: Academic Standards Statement, Clinical Observation Documentation, and Program Prerequisite Record.
+Students interested in applying to Russell Sage College for a Doctorate of Physical Therapy degree should complete the following forms and include them with the admission application: Academic Standards Statement, Clinical Observation Documentation, and Program Prerequisite Record.
 The observation hours can be completed after acceptance, but must be completed prior to the beginning program coursework.

 Four-Year Articulation Agreements

-Russell Sage College has developed articulation agreements with several four-year colleges to provide preferred acceptance into the DPT program for students who have completed DPT program course prerequisites.
+Russell Sage College has developed articulation agreements with several four-year colleges to provide preferred acceptance into the Doctorate of Physical Therapy program for students who have completed DPT program course prerequisites.

 3+3 and 4+3 Programs

-Exceptionally prepared students entering Russell Sage College or Sage College of Albany from high school or transferring students who are accepted into the accelerated 3+3 Program complete both a Bachelor’s degree and a Doctor of Physical Therapy degree in a total of six years.
+Exceptionally prepared students entering Russell Sage College from high school or transferring students who are accepted into the accelerated 3+3 Program complete both a Bachelor’s degree and a Doctor of Physical Therapy degree in a total of six years.
 Students who are admitted to the 4+3 program complete the bachelor’s degree in four years.
 This program allows greater latitude for taking additional elective courses of interest to the student and may be more conducive to success.

 I came to Russell Sage as a 3+3 Physical Therapy Student, originally looking forward to starting my career faster and saving some money on tuition.
 After beginning my time at Sage, I quickly realized that the campus felt like home and everyone made it feel like one big family.
 Choosing the accelerated PT program prepared me for the high demands of a graduate program since I was already used to the high course load and finding a balance between that and my free time. – Aimee Fredette, RSC ’16, SGS ’19